jerrold110/Lake-to-warehouse-batch-pipeline-for-retail-enterprise-data/README.md

 To minimize usage of storage space, the storage layer of the spark cluster is the AWS S3 staging area.
 I used the Hadoop-AWS integration module to connect my local spark cluster to AWS S3 (the required .jar files are in the Bitnami spark image).

 Pyspark scripts for each task in the pipeline are bind mounted to the Spark master node image.
 Airflow submits these scripts to Spark to run each task from validation to ETL.

-### Replayability, Overwritability, and Idempotency
-This pipelne has to be idempotent (Running a data pipeline numerous times with the same inputs will not create any duplicates or schema changes) becauese of real world errors that may occur and need to be fixed.
-Errors include writing wrong/duplicate data, batch job failures, partial writes, and so on.
-Idempotency allows us to go back and fix these errors in the data.
-Idempotency requires a **replayable source and overwritable sink**

 ## Potential improvements to this project
 A quick word on how the technical functionality of this project can be improved with different setups.